Euro gold and silver commemorative coins (Ireland): 2022 coinage

 €15 silver proof coin to commemorate Kathleen Lynn.

 €100 gold proof coin to mark the centenary of the foundation of the Irish Free State.

 2023 coinage

 €15 silver proof coin to celebrate the achievements of the Republic of Ireland women's national football team, who qualified for the 2023 FIFA Women's World Cup.

 2024 coinage

 €15 silver proof coin to mark the 1500th anniversary of the death of Saint Brigid of Kildare.

 €15 silver proof coin to mark the centenary of the Defence Forces.

 2025 coinage

 €15 silver proof coin to mark the centenary of George Bernard Shaw's Nobel Prize in Literature.

 €50 gold proof coin and €15 silver proof coin to mark the 250th birthday of Daniel O'Connell.

+2026 coinage

+€15 silver proof coin to mark the centenary of Seán O'Casey's The Plough and the Stars.

+€15 silver proof coin to commemorate author Maeve Binchy (1939–2012).